mbmcmullen27/effective-c/README.md

     - [listing 9-5](./chapter-9/macros.c)

 - (177) _Hungarian notation_ is an identifier-naming convention in which the name of a variable or function indicates its intention or kind, and in some dialects, its type.
-- (178) Any parameter in the replacement listpreceded by a '#' token is replaced with a string literal preprocessing token that contains the text of the argument preprocessing tokens (a process sometimes called _stringizing_)
+- (178) Any parameter in the replacement list preceded by a '#' token is replaced with a string literal preprocessing token that contains the text of the argument preprocessing tokens (a process sometimes called _stringizing_)

     source:
     ```c